Patriots Punish Tory Thieves

 Walk to the Tory’s Den Trail head at the far end of the parking lot—not the one across from the first lot entrance, though a sign there bears the name, too.
 Take the trail approximately a quarter-mile to its end at a small cave.

 Much of the fighting in North Carolina during the American Revolution was a civil war between people backing independence (Patriots or “Whigs”) and those supporting Great Britain (Loyalists or “Tories”).
-Two skirmishes of that “war within a war” may have occurred here.
+Two events of that “war within a war” may have occurred here.

-A newspaper article tells this story differently, with the Patriots coming across the Tories and chasing them, finding no on in the cave, and following bits of cloth the woman tore from her dress and dropped as clues until finding her and her kidnappers.[b]
+An early newspaper article tells this story differently, with the Patriots coming across the Tories and chasing them, but finding no one in the cave.
+They followed bits of cloth the woman tore from her dress and dropped as clues until finding her and her kidnappers.[5]

-The Patriots continued to the cave.
-They attacked, and the Tories scattered.
+A mile away, they attacked the Tories on Chestnut Ridge, east of Mount Airy in Surry County[9].
+The Tories scattered.
 Martin was one of the pursuers.
 As he overtook a man named Horton, Horton turned and fired.
 Martin reared his horse to block the bullet and dropped to the ground.
 The horse was hit below an eye.
 Martin then shot Horton in the back as he ran, and Horton died three days later.
 The fate of the horse is unknown.
+Caruthers says all were caught and killed except Stanly, spared at the request of Blackburne for reasons unexplained, and taken prisoner.

 The Rock House

-To see Martin’s intriguing “Rock House” a few miles away, return to your vehicle and:
+To see Martin’s intriguing “Rock House” a few miles away (36.4044, -80.3620), return to your vehicle and:

 - After turning right out of the lot, keep making left turns to arrive at NC 66.